-5 Experimental relevance of our results
+5. Experimental relevance of our results

 There are several experimental works devoted to OM systems that report dissipation constants similar to (or even smaller than) those we have used for our numerical simulations.
-Weakly dissipative OM resonators can be fabricated in microwave systems [67-69], microresonators [70,71] and photonic crystals [72,73], to name just a few platforms.
-The detuning can usually be changed in a broad range.
-More important for investigations of the nonlinear effects is the accessible range of the driving strength, which governs the values of the parameter P. P itself is not convenient to describe the experiments and it is better to consider the maximum cooperativity $\tilde{C}$ .
-The value $P \sim 0.1$ corresponds to a maximum cooperativity $\tilde{C} \sim 10^6$ .
-This value agrees, for example, with the experimental value reported in Ref.
-[74].
+Weakly dissipative OM resonators can be fabricated in microwave systems [70-72], microresonators [73, 74] and photonic crystals [75, 76], to name just a few platforms The detuning can usually be changed in a broad range.
+More important for investigations of the nonlinear effects is the accessible range of the driving strength, which governs the values of the parameter P. P itself is not convenient to describe the experiments, and it is better to consider the maximum cooperativity \tilde{C} .
+The value $P \sim 0.1$ corresponds to a maximum cooperativity $\tilde{C} \sim 10^6$.
+This value agrees, for example, with the experimental value reported in [77].
 We thus believe that the nonlinear phenomena described in the current paper can be explored in the near future in modern experiments.
-In particular, phenomenon similar to the Neimark-Sacker bifurcation has been already observed experimentally in Refs.
-[42,62].
+In particular, phenomena similar to the Neimark-Sacker bifurcation have been already observed experimentally in [43, 65].

-We note also that some platforms have dissipation constants substantially smaller than the values chosen for our study [68,69].
+We note also that some platforms have dissipation constants substantially smaller than the values chosen for our study [71, 72].
 We have not considered such a weak dissipation but we think that nontrivial nonlinear phenomena could be found in less dissipative OM samples for substantially smaller values of P.

-6 Conclusions
+6. Conclusions